gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    occur in case of implementation errors or internal hardware failures.

-   2. In case the SCTP layer indicates an end to an user message, e.g. when receiving a MSG_EOR in a recvmsg() call when using the API described in {{RFC6458}}, and the last buffered DTLS record length field does not match, i.e. the DTLS record is incomplete.
+   2. In case the SCTP layer indicates an end to a user message, e.g. when receiving a MSG_EOR in a recvmsg() call when using the API described in {{RFC6458}}, and the last buffered DTLS record length field does not match, i.e., the DTLS record is incomplete.

    3. Unable to perform the decryption processes due to lack of resources, such as memory, and have to abandon the user message